bidah/universal-medusa/readme.md

 #### Configure project for eas builds
 Create your dev client to be run on your simulator

-| You need to rerun build whenever you add native dependencies to your `expo` project
+ℹ️ You need to rerun build whenever you add native dependencies to your `expo` project

 ```bash
 eas build --profile development-simulator --platform ios